GCHeroes1/Meta_learning_celebA/README.md

 python -m pip install -r requirements.txt
 ```

+To generate example images, run `python celebA_dataset_creation.py`

-To run the experiments described in the study, run experiments.py
+To run the experiments described in the study, run `python experiments.py`

-To plot the results, run plot_from_files.py
+To plot the results, run `python plot_from_files.py`